iron-meteor/iron-router/Guide.md

 ### Available Hook Methods
 * **onRun**: Called when the route is first run.
 It is not called again if the route reruns because of a computation invalidation.
 This makes it a good candidate for things like analytics where you want be sure the hook only runs once.
 Note that this hook *won't* run again if the route is reloaded via hot code push.
+You *must* call `this.next()` to continue calling the next function.

 * **onRerun**: Called if the route reruns because its computation is invalidated.
 Similarly to `onBeforeAction`, if you want to continue calling the next function, you